Arium Waiver Program

 • Riot or civil commotion; or

-The waiver program covers direct physical loss or damage to the building, including the following types of property:
+The liability waiver program covers direct physical loss or damage to the building, including the following types of property:

 • Completed additions and permanently installed machinery and equipment in the building;